-Today the Department's team includes Research Associate Dr. Zeresenay (Zeray) Alemseged.
+Today the Department's team includes Academy Fellow and Research Associate Dr. Zeresenay (Zeray) Alemseged.
 Dr. Alemseged, a leading researcher in human evolution, directs the Dikika Research Project (DRP), with fieldwork based in the Afar Region of Ethiopia.
 Established in 1999, the DRP is a multidisciplinary endeavor exploring key evolutionary questions about early hominins and their environments.
 It was Dr. Alemseged and his team who in 2000 found the fossilized remains of "Selam," a 3.3 million year old Australopithecus afarensis girl who died around the the age of three.
 Remarkably complete, Selam's skeleton has provided numerous insights into early human evolution.
 Ongoing studies of the fossil and other materials uncovered at Dikika continue to shed light on the evolution of our ancestors and the environment in which they lived.

 The Department's permanent research collection is comprised of nearly 16,000 ethnographic and archaeological objects, documenting the diversity of human cultures and the ways in which we humans have adapted to Earth's varying environments.
 The Department actively collects ethnographic materials of the indigenous cultures of western North America (exclusive of Mexico) and of the Pacific Rim, including East Asia, all Pacific islands and Australia.
 Earlier years of collecting, from the late 1800s to the early 1970s, have yielded both ethnographic and archaeological materials from East Africa, the Middle East, Europe, and Central and South America.
 The Department relies almost exclusively on donations to expand the collection and welcomes donations of objects that complement and enhance the current holdings.
 The collection is available for study by qualified researchers as well as for loan to accredited institutions.
 The entire collection is viewable online via our searchable online database complete with images of every piece.

 The Dikika Research Project (DRP) is a multidisciplinary endeavor that seeks to address key evolutionary questions pertaining to various aspects of the paleobiology of early hominins (early human ancestors) – as well as their culture and environments over the past ca. 4.0 million years.